 This approach can result in some customers releasing their payment on the same day, significantly improving your cash flow.

 Online commerce is an enormous opportunity for small businesses to reduce costs and improve cash flow.
 In the past, building your eCommerce store was a complicated process.
 However, now it’s easy to set up seller accounts on popular eCommerce marketplaces such as Flipkart, Snapdeal, or eBay.
 Amazon even offers its warehouse to store your inventory.

 By selling online, you can save a significant amount of money on marketing and inventory maintenance.

 20) Be reluctant to give credit.

-21) Seek at least three bids on everything.
+21) Seek at least 3 bids before buying anything

 22) Restructure your loans

-If you have taken a loan and it’s instalments are causing a burden on your monthly cash flow, just talk to your bank.
-Most banks can give you an option to either pause it for a specific period or help you restructure to increase the tenure and reduce the instalment.
+If you’re struggling with loan payments that are putting a burden on your monthly cash flow, consider restructuring your loans.
+Talk to your bank and see if they can offer you the option to pause payments for a specific period or restructure the loan to reduce the installments and increase the loan period.

-Alternately, you can talk to other banks for lower interest rates and improve your cash flow.
+In addition, you can explore other banks for potentially lower interest rates that could help improve your cash flow.

 23) Treasury management